The conversations your team avoid are a handbrake on your progress.

 It doesn't mean you have to agree with the person you're disagreeing with, but you start to understand their perspective.

-You already know something is off.
-Decisions get made but don't stick.
+You already feel something is off.
+Decisions are made but they just don't stick.
 Performance issues drag on for months before they're addressed, if at all.
-Meetings produce agreement that evaporates by the following week.
-Your leadership team is experienced and capable, yet reluctant to address the hard issues.
+Meetings produce agreements that are conveniently forgotten or ignored.
+Your people are experienced and capable, yet somehow reluctant to address the hard issues.

 Every avoided conversation becomes a tax on your business.
 It shows up in your culture, your execution, and your results.